Knight's tour: History

 After Nilakantha, one of the first mathematicians to investigate the knight's tour was Leonhard Euler.
-The first procedure for completing the knight's tour was Warnsdorf's rule, first described in 1823 by H. C. von Warnsdorf.
+The first procedure for completing the knight's tour was Warnsdorf's rule, first described in 1823 by H. C. von Warnsdorff.

 In the 20th century, the Oulipo group of writers used it, among many others.
-The most notable example is the 10 × 10 knight's tour which sets the order of the chapters in Georges Perec's novel Life a User's Manual.
+The most notable example is the 10×10 knight's tour which sets the order of the chapters in Georges Perec's novel Life a User's Manual.

 The sixth game of the World Chess Championship 2010 between Viswanathan Anand and Veselin Topalov saw Anand making 13 consecutive knight moves (albeit using both knights); online commentators jested that Anand was trying to solve the knight's tour problem during the game.